HenrikSkog/cognition/cognition/ui/README.md

 ### The choice of not testing `RemoteCognitionAccess`

+In order to test the client application in isolation, we use the [Mockito](https://site.mockito.org/) framework to mock the client application class that interacts with the web server: [`RemoteCognitionAccess`](src/main/java/ui/RemoteCognitionAccess.java).
+In other words, `RemoteCognitionAccess` is not explicitly tested in the `ui` module.

-We consider [`RemoteCognitionAccess`](src/main/java/ui/RemoteCognitionAccess.java) to be implicitly tested using the [`integration_tests`](../integration_tests) module.
+Rather, **we consider [`RemoteCognitionAccess`](src/main/java/ui/RemoteCognitionAccess.java) to be implicitly tested using the [`integration_tests`](../integration_tests) module.
+This is not registered by JaCoCo in the `ui` module**.
+It thus seems like [`RemoteCognitionAccess`](src/main/java/ui/RemoteCognitionAccess.java) is not tested, but that is not true.

-Please read below for a version about the application that tests `RemoteCognitionAccess` using deployment tests.
+Please read below for a version of the application that tests `RemoteCognitionAccess` using deployment tests, thus increasing its coverage in the `ui` module.

 ### Testing the UI